The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 Else, you won’t miss much by just purchasing the regular San Diego Safari ticket and going on the free safari.

-Wildlife lovers opt for the 2-day San Diego Zoo + San Diego Safari Park combo, which allows them to visit both the wildlife attractions one after the other.
+Wildlife lovers opt for the 2-day San Diego Zoo + San Diego Safari Park combo, which allows them to visit both wildlife attractions one after the other.
 Or if they prefer, they can visit one attraction twice.

-These are over and above the numerous wildlife experiences that come with the regular Safari Park ticket.
+These are over and above the numerous wildlife experiences that come with the regular Safari Park ticket

 You can book these safaris once you reach the Safari Park or call 619-718-3000 in advance.